faf0/conqueue/README.md

 # About

-This is a thread safe, re-entrant implementation of a double-ended queue.
+This is a double-ended queue (linked list) implementation providing thread-safe and re-entrant interface functions.
 It supports the following operations

 * push front